The Benefits and Disadvantages of Joint Tenancy

 One major problem with joint tenancy is when the two parties do not have a separate estate plan.
 After both parties pass away, what happens to the assets?
 These assets may go intestate.
 This means that the court would have to divvy up the assets according to state law.
 This can be a major problem if the two parties die at the same time.
 Another disadvantage is if you want someone else to inherit some of your property, you do not necessarily want to count on another person to ensure that asset gets into the right hands.

 To own your property jointly can be a good estate plan for some couples or business partners.
 This probably shouldn’t be your only estate plan, however.
-To find out more about the benefits and disadvantages of joint ownership, set up a consultation with an estate planning lawyer, such as from Wiseman Bray, PLLC.
+To find out more about the benefits and disadvantages of joint ownership, set up a consultation with an estate planning lawyer, such as Patterson Bray.